aa-it-vasa/IOT2023-labs/lab1_instructions.md

 You may also need to install support for the board we are using, this is done under _Tools > Board > Board Manager_.
 The one needed is called _Arduino AVR Boards_.

-The source files must also be downloaded from Github.
+The source files must also be downloaded from Github to your local machine.

 ## Lab 1 - Before you begin,